 – How to set PowerShell Execution Policy via the Registry

 - Now, let’s install the PSScriptAnalyzer Module: The minimum PowerShell version you should be running is 3.0.
 See the link for more information.
 Install using any of the cmdlets below.

 Install-Module -Name PSScriptAnalyzer -RequiredVersion 1.11.0

 You will be required to accept that you are okay with the installation of the PSScriptAnalyzer from an untrusted source “PSGallery”.

-– The PowerShell Gallery is the central repository for PowerShell content.
+Nonetheless, The PowerShell Gallery is the central repository for PowerShell content.
 In it, you can find useful PowerShell modules containing PowerShell commands and Desired State Configuration (DSC) resources.
-You can also find PowerShell scripts, some of which may contain PowerShell workflows, and which outline a set of tasks and provide sequencing for those tasks.
-Some of these packages are authored by Microsoft, and others are authored by the PowerShell community.
+In addition, You can also find PowerShell scripts, some of which may contain PowerShell workflows and which outline a set of tasks and provide sequencing for those tasks.
+Consequently, Microsoft authors some of these packages, and others are authored by the PowerShell community.

-To verifiy this has been inslled corectly, run the command below
+Moreover, to verify this has been installed correctly, run the command below

 Get-Module -Name PSScriptAnalyzer -ListAvailable